What Is the Most Common Type of Lift Truck Accident?

 Employers should create and enforce occupational safety rules for operating the forklift.
-These rules should be posted in a visible location, and all employees should be made aware of them.
+These rules should be posted in a visible location, and all employees should be aware of them.

-Employers should also ensure that the workplace is kept clean and free of forklift hazards, such as wet floors and obstacles.
+Employers should also ensure that the workplace is clean and free of forklift hazards, such as wet floors and obstacles.

 A mast-mounted camera with an operator compartment monitor helps the operator.

 In addition, employees should be dressed appropriately for the job.
 Wearing loose clothing or jewelry can increase the risk of being injured in a forklift accident.

 Proper forklift training is an employer's most important step to protect employees from forklift accidents.
 An OSHA study found that 25% of forklift accidents were caused by inadequate training, but fewer mistakes might be prevented with adequate employer investment.